Celsius Holdings

 Pandemic Tailwinds

-The partnership with CELSIUS arrives after the Florida-based brand reported more than a year of consistent triple-digit retail growth year-over-year.
-In 2021, the company reported domestic revenue up 186% to $273 million and international revenue grew 17% to $41.2 million.
-Gross profit increased 111% to $128.2 million.
-In its Q1 2022 earnings report in May, CELSIUS announced quarterly earnings up 167% year-over-year to $133.4 million, of which $123.5 million reflected the North American business.
-The company said distributor revenues were up 395% over the prior year in the quarter.
+Celsius entered its PepsiCo era on the back of more than a year of triple-digit retail growth.
+In 2021, domestic revenue jumped 186% to $273 million, while international revenue grew 17% to $41.2 million.
+Gross profit rose 111% to $128.2 million.
+By Q1 2022, the company reported revenue up 167% year-over-year to $133.4 million, including $123.5 million from North America.
+Even more striking: distributor revenues in the quarter were up 395% over the prior year.

 Brand Ambassador & Influencer Strategy